SARL-PLUS/RL_bootcamp_tutorial/README.md

 - Increasing the complexity of the problem by increasing the number of degrees of freedom
 - Try hyperparameters of the algorithms RL Agents

-## Contributing

-Contributions are welcome!
-If you encounter issues, have suggestions for improvements, or would like to add new features to this tutorial, please feel free to open an issue or submit a pull request on our GitHub repository or contact us direclty.
-Ensure that your contributions adhere to the project's coding standards and include relevant documentation to facilitate smooth integration.

 [//]: # (- TOC has to be correct)

 [//]: # (- credits for GP-MPC and reference)